Asian Educational Services: Authors published

+Recent developments

 AES was awarded the National Award for Excellence in Publishing in 2005.

 AES has been featured regularly in newspapers and TV shows, that highlight its re-publication programme.
 The newspapers that have carried stories on AES include the national dailies like The Hindu and The Indian Express.
 Among the channels that have features AES are the National Channel of India (Door Darshan 1) and the CNN/IBN network in India.

-After the death of the founder in 2005, the firm is being run by the surviving family.
+After the death of the founder, Jagdish Lal Jetley, in 2005, the firm was being run by the surviving family, including the founder's son Gautam Jetley.